Lawrence Kavenagh: Mount Dromadery base-camp

 After the incident at the Woolpack Inn the three bushrangers travelled for three days towards a base they had previously established at Mount Dromedary (between Brighton and New Norfolk in the Black Hills area).
 On their way they stopped at Henry Cawthorne’s property at the foot of Mount Dromedary, tying up several men and raiding the house to obtain provisions, as well as a gun and ammunition.
-Following the raid on Cawthorne’s house it was reported that “the constables and military are in hot pursuit” of the outlaws.
-By that stage, however, they had decided to lay low, spending the night at the home of old acquaintances of Martin Cash, an ex-convict named Thomas Blackburn and his wife Hannah who were living at Cobb’s Hill (towards the Jordan River).
+Following the raid on Cawthorne’s house it was reported that "the constables and military are in hot pursuit" of the outlaws.
+By that stage, however, they had decided to lie low, spending the night at the home of old acquaintances of Martin Cash, an ex-convict named Thomas Blackburn and his wife Hannah who were living at Cobb’s Hill (towards the Jordan River).
 The following day Hannah Blackburn travelled to Hobart Town and returned with Cash's de facto wife, Eliza (after having dodged police surveillance).
 The three bushrangers, accompanied by Eliza Cash, then repaired to their base-camp on nearby Mount Dromedary.

 In his memoir Cash refers to their elevated station as a "fortress", which he named 'Dromedary Park'.
 Situated near the top of Mount Dromedary it had commanding views of the Derwent River from the New Norfolk district to Brighton, an "airy tenement" where the bushrangers were "not likely to be surprised".
 The "fortress" consisted of three logs in a triangle shape, on the inside of which was placed branches of young trees and ferns.
-Though lacking a roof Cash described it as having “rather a comfortable appearance”.
-Kavenagh, Jones and Cash and his wife spent the next three days “in quiet retirement… enjoying the beauties of nature unadorned by art”.
-However, with their supplies running low, the bushrangers “resolved to take the field, and levy contributions”, leaving Eliza in charge of the fortress.
+Though lacking a roof Cash described it as having "rather a comfortable appearance".
+Kavenagh, Jones and Cash and his wife spent the next three days "in quiet retirement… enjoying the beauties of nature unadorned by art".
+However, with their supplies running low, the bushrangers "resolved to take the field, and levy contributions", leaving Eliza in charge of the fortress.